roiguri/My-Cook-Book/docs/add-recipe-manual.md

 1. Choose the next available ID in the appropriate category range.
 2. Fill in all required fields in the recipe object.
-3. Add the recipe object to the `recipes` array in `recipe-data.js`.
+3. Add the recipe object to the Firestore database.
 4. Save the recipe image in the correct folder with the filename specified in the `image` field.

 ## 6. Naming Conventions